 Before you go, one more don’t: Don’t rush.
 If you can’t think of the perfect name today, don’t stress.
 Keep it in the back of your mind for a few days or weeks.
 Something you love will eventually pop up.

 Want inspiration from how other craft business chose their names?
-Read how 50 owners named their craft business in this post.
+Read how 50 owners named their craft businesses.
 Got through the list and considering changing your business name?
-Here’s some tips to help you change your current name.
+Get some tips to help you change your current business name.